About mobile premium services

 - want to stop a subscription you no longer want

-After you send this message, they must:
+After you send this message, the content supplier must:

 - cancel the service and stop charging you